wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

 ### <a name="OptParam">Optional Parameters</a>

-Note that the values below are used either for performing the request or to manage the service operationally.
+**Note**: the values below are used either for performing the request or to manage the service operationally.

 Name  |Format  |Description and example
 ---------|---------|---------
 maxnbest     |     Integer    |       Maximum number of results the voice application API should return.
 The default is 1.
 The maximum is 5. **Example:** maxnbest=3
 result.profanitymarkup     |     0/1    |      Scan the result text for words included in an offensive word list.
 If found, the word will be delimited by bad word tag. **Example:** result.profanity=1 (0 means off, 1 means on, default is 1.)

 A working code sample of REST API implementation can be found [here](https://oxfordportal.blob.core.windows.net/speech/doc/recognition/Program.cs).
 ###  <a name="SampleVoiceRR">Example Speech Recognition Request</a>